schancel/spec/may-2018-reenabled-opcodes.md

 ## <a name="data-types"></a>Script data types

-It should be noted that in script operation data values on the stack are interpreted as either binary strings (i.e. an array of bytes) or numbers.  **All data on the stack is interpreted as an array of bytes unless specifically stated as being interpreted as numeric.**
+It should be noted that in script operation data values on the stack are interpreted as either byte sequences
+or numeric values.  **All data on the stack is interpreted as a byte sequence unless specifically stated as being interpreted as a numeric value.**

-The numeric type has specific limitations:
+The numeric value type has specific limitations:
 1. The used encoding is little endian with an explicit sign bit (the highest bit of the last byte).
 2. They cannot exceed 4 bytes in length.
 3. They must be encoded using the shortest possible byte length (no zero padding)
     3. There is one exception to rule 3: if there is more than one byte and the most significant bit of the second-most-significant-byte is set it would conflict with the sign bit.
 In this case a single 0x00 or 0x80 byte is allowed to the left.
-4. Negative zero is not allowed.
+4. Zero is encoded as a zero length byte sequence.
+Single byte positive or negative zero (0x00 or 0x80) are not allowed.

-The new opcode `x OP_BIN2NUM -> out` can be used convert a binary array into a canonical number where required.
+The new opcode `x OP_BIN2NUM -> out` can be used convert a byte sequence into a numeric value where required.

-The new opcode `x n OP_NUM2BIN` can be used to convert a number into a zero padded binary array of length `n` whilst preserving the sign bit.
+The new opcode `x n OP_NUM2BIN` can be used to convert a numeric value into a zero padded byte sequence of length `n` whilst preserving the sign bit.

 **Endian notation**